bcgov/cas-registration/data_import/docs.md

-# CIIP - SWRS Import to obps
+# CIIP - SWRS Import to OBPS

 This directory contains all the files necessary to import data from ciip/swrs into the obps database in openshift.
 This is intended to be a one-time import, but can be run again if necessary.
 Some of this code could be useful for future imports or as part of the data warehouse.